redeflesq/soulengine-decompiler/README.md

 # soulengine-decompiler
-Decompiler for all programs based on SoulEngine
+Decompiler for all programs based on the Source Engine.
+Although, it would be more accurate to call him a "source code stealer"

 ### How it works
-After the injection, the zend *compile_string* function is hooked, which is needed for any eval construction in PHP.
-Just in soulengine, any event or action uses the eval construction.
+After injection, the zend *compile_string* function is hooked, which is necessary for any eval construct in PHP, and in soulengine any event or action uses the eval construct.
+In theory, any application that uses php in this way can have its source code stolen.

 ### Hook library
 Used library: [MinHook](https://github.com/TsudaKageyu/minhook)